Bob-Solorzano/terraform/README.md

 datasource.tf - contains the gathering of the AMI details for the EC2 instances.

 userdata.tpl - contains bash script to configure the Unbuntu ec2 for docker.
-This is a work in progress.
-Bash script didn't completely install the docker.
-I'll revist this at a later time.
+The Bash script installs the required software for docker.

-output.tf - contains the output of the arn and name information for the S3 buckets, and web domain name for the bucket so configured.
-Arn, Name, Private IPs and Public IPs are presented.
+output.tf - contains the output of the arn and name information for the S3 buckets, and web domain name for the bucket where configured.
+For EC2 instances the Arn, Name, Private IPs and Public IPs are presented.